webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Repeated-Rituals.md

   - Ability/Tier/Mid
   - Ability/Pool/Intellect
   - Ability/Categories/Magic/Modern
-title: Repeated Rituals
-collection: Abilities
-kind: Compendium
 ---

 ## Repeated Rituals
 >**Enabler**
 If you’ve successfully completed a ritual in the past, tasks for performing that ritual again are eased by two steps.
 Enabler